Respite and Intervention

 Our aim is to work in partnership with schools to provide a safe, secure and stimulating environment for students at risk of exclusion.
 We offer a high quality teaching and learning programme at Meadway 1 (for Secondary age students) and Church Farm (for Primary age students), with a mentoring and a Behaviour Improvement Programme focused on students individual needs.

 We also maintain strong links with local mainstream schools and aim to reintegrate students wherever possible back into mainstream school.
 This is a supported and gradual process with students being accompanied back to school by members of our staff team and supported in and around lessons until they have settled and can cope independently.
-We have a very high success rate with out reintegration programme and place greate value on this aspect of our offer for Early Years and at Key Stage 3, as well as for those young people who have been out of mainstream education as a result of medical and mental ill-health.
+We have a very high success rate without reintegration programme and place great value on this aspect of our offer for Early Years and at Key Stage 3, as well as for those young people who have been out of mainstream education as a result of medical and mental ill-health.

 The Manager for Respite & Intervention is Kevin Matthews.